 Besides the ‘dramatic persona’ of the performer-protagonist, there is another theatrical ‘pole’ to the rock concert, which is much less pronounced in the folk gig and spoken word night.
 It has more in common with the theatricality of the club night, the music festival and the sound system.
 This is the gig as heterotopia: a strange elsewhere space in which social relations are transformed and performativity is heightened.
-Such an audience-centred theatricality is cultivated in immersive gig theatre projects, like MAS Productions’ sci-fi rituals and the spatialised gigs of KlangHaus (not to mention the site-responsive compositions of revered expat Benedict Mason).
+Such an audience-centred theatricality is cultivated in immersive gig theatre projects, like MAS Productions’ sci-fi rituals and the spatialised gigs of KlangHaus (not to mention the audaciously site-specific compositions of Benedict Mason).
 It is an approach to music theatre that appeals to different qualities of music than the previously mentioned approaches—its effects on the body rather than its rhetorical dimensions—which in turn bind it to physical space.
 It is a conception of music unmediated by a dramatic persona, impacting directly on the listening body, forming the basis of a theatre of spectacle and ritual.

 This fifth approach to music theatre includes the immersive work of Living Structures (with music by composer-performer Verity Standen), augmented film screenings and sideshow curiosities by Glasgow collective 85a, and huge-scale theatrical club nights, like Christopher Green and Ursula Martinez’s Office Party (2008) and Joshua Sofaer’s Border Force (2015; in collaboration with legendary events collective Duckie).
 The Manchester International Festival has produced two large-scale projects with filmmaker Adam Curtis (with involvement from Massive Attack, Damon Albarn, the Kronos Quartet and Punchdrunk), building on the pivotal yet ambivalent use of music in his documentaries.
 Verity Standen has also made immersive works on a far more intimate scale, with HUG (2014) and Symphony (2015) engaging audience members in physical encounters with the singing voice.